pnp/cli-microsoft365/docs/docs/cmd/pa/app/app-get.md

 ## Options

-`-n, --name <name>`
+`-n, --name [name]`
 : The name of the Microsoft Power App to get information about

+`-d, --displayName [displayName]`
+: The displayName of the Microsoft Power App to get information about

 --8<-- "docs/cmd/_global.md"

 ## Remarks

 !!! attention
 This command is based on an API that is currently in preview and is subject to change once the API reaches general availability.

 If you try to retrieve a non-existing Microsoft Power App, you will get the `Request failed with status code 404` error.